GenomiqueENS/toullig/README.md

 ### Sequence available for each run configuration

-Here, for each sequecing configuration the sequence available for the fast5tofastq conversion.
+Here, for each sequencing configuration the sequence available for the fast5tofastq conversion.

-In bold, the type of sequencing that it's mostly interessant.
+In bold, the type of sequencing that it's mostly interesting.

 <p align="center">
   <img src="images/type_of_sequencing_workflow.png"/>